pedromelocf/42_push_swap/README.md

  In push swap project, we are deply introduced to very important topics in software development as:

-• Time complexity in ordering algorithms;
+• Time complexity in sorting algorithms;

 • Data structures as LIFO (last in first out) and FIFO (first in first out).
 In our case, the two stacks that we are allowed to use are FIFO.